 - Scholarships: Students need to understand the impact of their grades and test scores on financial aid offers.

 - Grants: Will your family be eligible for need-based aid?

-- Cash flow: How much do you spend on your child each month now?
+- Cash flow: How much do you spend on your child each month?
 Can that monthly amount be used for college?

 - Student loans: Prioritize federal loans over less flexible and frequently more costly private loans.
 Use loans only to cover any gap.
-Remain cognizant of the total 4-year loan amount you are going to incur.
+Remain aware of the total 4-year loan amount you are going to incur.
 We always recommend a debt amount not exceeding the expected first year’s salary after graduation.

+If you are having trouble, consider working with an expert.
+Sometimes you need help from a trusted advisor.
 With a strong plan in place, paying for college will not get you in over your head with debt.
-Take control and have a plan.
+Take control and have a plan by contacting us today.